Biden says ‘very gracious’ queen ‘reminded me of my mother’ - News Break

 Biden’s first time meeting the queen came in November 1982, when as a U.S. senator he traveled to the United Kingdom for a meeting of the British-American Parliamentary Group, the White House said Sunday.
 Biden was part of a group that met with the monarch during that visit.

-The queen has been riding out the pandemic at Windsor Castle, but also has begun getting out now and again after the April death of her husband, Prince Philip, at age 99.
+The queen has been riding out the pandemic at Windsor Castle, but also has begun getting out now and again after the April death of her husband, , at age 99.

 On Friday, she joined other royal family members, including Prince Charles and Prince William and their spouses, at a reception in Cornwall for the Group of Seven leaders.